 Hi, I'm Sam, I love movies.
 My main interest is science fiction and zombie movies.
 Pessimistic and survival films I also enjoy a lot.

+Children of Men is a harsh and fairly pessimistic film to review.
+Of course nearly all Hollywood and cinema, in general, have a tendency to end in hope and this movie is no different but the general feel of the movie is bleak.
 Few things cause more peace than the presence of children.
 Obviously, I don't mean peace understood as silence and tranquility, but as the state in which adults, those who supposedly manage the world, are not openly violent and mean.
 A child represents innocence and an empty vessel that is constantly filling with influences.
 That's why, the vast majority of times, adults stop doing adult things when a child is present.

 Alfonso Cuaron's Children of Men imagines the year 2027 where, after 18 years of global infertility, the human species is collapsing and on the verge of extinction.
-The youngest people in the world, now little celebrities, are now of legal adults.
+The youngest people in the world, now little celebrities, are now legal adults.
 Childhood has died.

 The United Kingdom has become a repressive police state that deals with the massive migratory movements—that have escalated in recent years—in the worst way.